Senior Executive Service

 Note: An appointment into the SES is subject to a probationary period; see Candidate Assessment and Probation in Section 1 of this chapter.

 Awards and Bonuses

 Federal agencies use various awards and bonuses to reward members of the SES for outstanding performance and to recruit, retain, and relocate employees:

-- Rank Awards—The President may make two types of awards to career members of the SES who demonstrate consistently excellent performance over an extended period.
+• Rank Awards—The President may make two types of awards to career members of the SES who demonstrate consistently excellent performance over an extended period.
 The Distinguished Executive award provides a lump-sum payment of 35 percent of the recipient’s base pay.
 No more than 1 percent of SES members may receive that award.
 The Meritorious Executive award, given to no more than 5 percent of SES members, provides a lump-sum payment of 20 percent of the recipient’s base pay.
 See Incentive Awards and Payments in Chapter 1, Section 4.

-- Recruitment, Relocation, and Retention Payments—Senior executives are eligible for recruitment, relocation and retention payments under generally the same terms as other federal employees.
+• Recruitment, Relocation, and Retention Incentives—Senior executives are eligible for recruitment, relocation and retention incentives under generally the same terms as other employees.
 See Recruitment, Relocation and Retention Payments in Chapter 1, Section 5.

 Disciplinary Policies—A one-year probationary period typically is required after appointment to the SES.
 Agencies have the authority to immediately remove you as a probationary SES member from the SES for performance reasons on providing written notice.
 A formal performance rating is not required, and you do not have an appeal right.